-Weighted jackets provide deep pressure and have a ‘calming and organising’ effect on the body’s proprioceptive system.
-The jackets are commonly recommended by Occupational Therapists for use in the classroom to increase attention-span and reduce the hyperactivity often seen in children with autism, ADHD, and sensory or learning difficulties.
+Weighted Jackets provide deep pressure and have a ‘calming and organising’ effect on the body’s proprioceptive system.
+The Jackets are commonly recommended by Occupational Therapists for use in the classroom.
+They help to increase attention-span and reduce the hyperactivity often seen in children with autism, ADHD, and sensory or learning difficulties.

 A weighted jacket can benefit children who;

 - Have autism, ADHD, or sensory processing disorder

 - Display hyperactivity, such as excessive shifting in their seat

 - Have a short attention span and are easily distracted